How to make the most delicious salted caramel macaron filling. Unlike salted caramel sauce, this recipe is much thicker and easy to fill macarons.

-Recipe and excerpt from my book, Teatime in Paris: A Walk Through Easy French Pâtisserie Recipes.
-With thanks to my publishers, Waverley Books for permission to publish on the website.
+My macaron recipe and top tips are taken from my 2nd book, Teatime in Paris: A Walk Through Easy French Pâtisserie Recipes (2015).
+With thanks to my publishers, Waverley Books, for granting permission to finally publish on the website (2023).

 Where Did Salted Caramel Come From?

-Salted caramel is surprisingly recent: caramel au beurre salé, or salted butter caramel, was invented in the 1970s by Henri Le Roux in Quiberon, where salted butter is added to most Brittany specialities.
+Salted caramel is surprisingly recent: caramel au beurre salé, or salted butter caramel, was invented in the 1970s by Henri Le Roux in Quiberon, where salted butter is added to most specialities in Brittany.

 Can I make this Salted Caramel Macaron Filling Without Salt?

-Of course you can.
-What's more, without salt added in the filling, it's easier to add other flavours to the caramel such as orange, lemon or lime (add zest), coffee or vanilla, for example - even jasmine tea goes well too in these caramel macarons.
+Salt isn't necessary for caramel macarons - but it's so good!
+Without salt added to the filling, it's easier to add other flavours to the caramel such as orange, lemon or lime (add zest), coffee or vanilla, for example.

 However, the most intriguing and classic taste with caramel is with the salt.